learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 _After another couple of months the white spots of mycelium on the ends of the logs will be getting much larger._
 ![White mycelium spots after four months]({{site.url}}/assets/images/mushrooms/after-four-months.jpg)

-## It's important to keep your logs someplace where you visit often.
+## It's important to keep your logs someplace you'll visit often.

 When the mycelium in the logs starts a fruiting it usually only takes about 5-7 days for a tiny button poking through the bark to grow into a full-sized mushroom!
 If you have your logs